PREVIEW-Illinois governor to bear grim news over pension crisis

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-CHICAGO Feb 5 Illinois Governor Pat Quinn, already the most unpopular governor in the United States, has his work cut out for him at his annual "state of the state" speech on Wednesday - and this time he probably won't be relying on a python named "Squeezy."
+CHICAGO Feb 5 Illinois Governor Pat Quinn, already the most unpopular governor in the nation, has his work cut out for him at his annual "state of the state" speech on Wednesday - and this time he probably won't be relying on a python named "Squeezy."

 The fiscal crisis caused by pension underfunding in Illinois is so bad that some hospitals wait a year to be paid by the state for insurance claims.